RaynaArora/RoboFlipper/README.md

 Here we present Python notebooks that use Pydrake to make a robotic Kuka iiwa arm to perceive, pick up, and flip an object so it lands upright.
 It is demonstrated in the simulation environment.
 We achieve this on a box and a can from the YCB dataset.

-[perception + throw.ipynb]("perception + throw.ipynb") contains code for the robot to perceive and flip the box.
+[perception+throw.ipynb](perception+throw.ipynb) contains code for the robot to perceive and flip the box.
 [throw_box_static.ipynb](throw_box_static.ipynb) contains code for the robot to flip a box when the box is initialized in a fixed location.
 [throw_can_static.ipynb](throw_can_static.ipynb) contains code for the robot to flip a can when the can is initialized in a fixed location.